 Since we began operations, we have obtained operating funds primarily by selling shares of our company.
-Based on our current plans, we believe that current cash balances will be sufficient to meet our operating needs for at least the next 12 months.
+Based on our current plans, we believe that current cash balances will be sufficient to meet our operating needs for the current fiscal year.
 Furthermore, the actual amount of funds that we will need will be determined by many factors, some of which are beyond our control.
 These factors include the success of our research and development efforts, the status of our pre-clinical and clinical testing, costs relating to securing regulatory approvals and the costs and timing of obtaining new patent rights, regulatory changes, competition and technological developments in the market.
 We may need funds sooner than currently anticipated.

-We anticipate that we may need to obtain additional funds during or at the end of this 12-month period.
+We anticipate that we may need to obtain additional funds during or at the end of the current fiscal year.
 If necessary, potential sources of additional funding include strategic relationships, public or private sales of shares of our common stock or debt or other arrangements.
-In March 2002, we raised \$23 million by issuing common stock and warrants.
 We may not obtain additional funding when we need it on terms that will be acceptable to us or at all.
 If we raise funds by selling additional shares of our common stock or securities convertible into our common stock, the ownership interest of our existing shareholders will be diluted.
 If we are unable to obtain financing when needed, our business and future prospects would be materially adversely affected.